Definitions

 Internet dependencies

-The Repo server is the only device that requires internet connection and it is only used to a clearly defined destination.
+The Repo server is the only device that requires an internet connection, and it only communicates with a clearly defined destination.

 DMZ

 The Repo server could be placed in a DMZ network segment.
-The Repo needs outbound connection to the internet and specifically updates.sysctl.se, this could be through a proxy.
+The Repo needs an outbound connection to the internet and specifically to updates.sysctl.se.
+This could be through a proxy.

 Internal Network

-The ICC server can as a suggestion be placed in an internal network and access to the ICC should be restricted by an external firewall.
-The ICC needs outbound connection to the Internet and specifically to Lets Encrypt when the module is used, this can be through a proxy.
+As a suggestion, the ICC server can be placed in an internal network, and access to the ICC should be restricted by an external firewall.
+The ICC needs an outbound connection to the Internet and specifically to Let’s Encrypt when the module is used.
+This can be through a proxy.

-The ICC server needs access to a time-server to get the correct time and a DNS server to resolv DNS names.
-If email notifications are enabled the ICC-server must have access to a mail relay.
+The ICC server needs access to a time server to get the correct time and a DNS server to resolve DNS names.
+If email notifications are enabled, the ICC server must have access to a mail relay.

 It should also allow inbound access from administrators to the SSH console.